Lex-DRL/AID-guide/Building_better_worlds.md

 >
 > Words starting with dis- or un- rarely get respected by the AI due to tokens and how bad it's with negative prefixes. -less is a suffix that works somewhat better, but isn't recommended if you have synonyms known to be more explicit or to have unique tokens.

+#### Avoid long sentences
+Even though the AID devs explicitly tell that the AI can understand long sentences, it's bad at this.
+So you should describe your world with the  shortest statements you can.
+I myself am one of those who love describing stuff with a single nuanced thought expressed with a long self-interconnected sentence instead of a few smaller ones.
+The last sentence shows that.
+But for AI, you need to stay as short and clear as possible.

+Roses are red.
+Violets are blue.
+Future is Skynet.
+AI loves you.<br />
+That's it.

+I know how tempting it is to go into intricacies of how vibrant those violets' blue colors are, reminding you of massive nebulas in endless deep space...
+But unless you're a really good writer capable of making a true words porn who also happened to be a native english speaker, stay away from this.
+But don't go too simplistic in your descriptions, because you also need to...

 #### Avoid using words with broad meaning
 As a non-native english speaker, I have a small vocabulary myself.
 But whenever you can, you need to choose the most specific and descriptive words that carry as many meaning as possible, and this should be the same meaning.
 Ideally, your text should look like hokku, where each word carries a whole ocean of rich associations about the same thing.
 Remember those ridiculously clickbaity screaming tabloid headlines that yellow journalism likes to use?
 Like that.
 Each word there carries a whole image.
 Check yourself:
 ```